myang5t3r/myTextEditor/README.md

 ## Description

 This applications build an online text editor as a progressive web app (PWA).
-This application uses both frontend and backend techologies such as , express.js, node.js, webpack, babel, idb, and indexdb to store data straight fro the browser.
+This application uses both frontend and backend technologies such as , express.js, node.js, webpack, babel, idb, and indexdb to store data straight fro the browser.

 ---